Language Grounding with 3D Objects: Methods

 \subsection{\modelfull\ (\model)}

 A robot tasked with retrieving an object given a natural language expression should not have to gather a 360 degree view of each candidate referent object to make a decision.
-We find that taking two random views of an object as input, as opposed to just one, nearly closes the gap with \scorer\ module performance on a 360 view of objects in \dataset\ (Section~\ref{ssec:snare_results}).
-Further, we have the intuition that estimating the \textit{current} viewing angle can enable a model to develop a global reference frame for language grounding against 3D objects (Figure~\ref{fig:object_rotations}).
-Thus, we propose \model, a model that takes in two views of each candidate object before selecting the language referent, and performs \textit{view estimation} on candidate objects as an auxiliary prediction (Figure~\ref{fig:model}).
+We have the intuition that estimating the input viewing angles can enable a model to develop a global reference frame for language grounding against 3D objects (Figure~\ref{fig:object_rotations}).
+Thus, we propose \model, which takes in two views of each candidate object, performs \textit{view estimation} on those views as an auxiliary prediction (Figure~\ref{fig:model}), then predicts the language referent.

-In addition to predicting the object referent using a pre-trained \scorer\ module that considers two views, \model\ predicts the current view of each object using a cross-entropy loss, $\mathcal{L}_v$, against a 1-hot vector representing a discrete set of 8 views at 45 degree offsets. \model\ learns a multi-layer perceptron that takes in a visual embedding $\sc{V}_{i}$ and reduces dimensionality from 512 to 256 to 128 to 64 to a vector of 8 logits representing the 8 discrete object views.
-The \scorer\ loss, $\mathcal{L}_s$, is combined with the view estimation loss for a final loss function $\mathcal{L}=\mathcal{L}_v + 0.2*\mathcal{L}_s$. \model\ is trained for 50 epochs on \dataset, with object views chosen at random during each step.
-An interesting direction for future work is predicting the \textit{optimal}, rather than random, next view to rotate to when disambiguating a query, though that could introduce a cyclic dependency with the \scorer\ module.
+In addition to predicting the object referent using a pre-trained \scorer\ module that considers two views, \model\ predicts the input views of each object using a cross-entropy loss, $\mathcal{L}_v$, against a 1-hot vector representing a discrete set of 8 views at 45 degree offsets. \model\ learns a multi-layer perceptron that takes in a visual embedding $\sc{V}_{i}$ and reduces dimensionality from 512 to 256 to 128 to 64 to a vector of 8 logits representing the 8 discrete object views.
+The \scorer\ loss, $\mathcal{L}_s$, is combined with the view estimation loss for a final loss function $\mathcal{L}=\mathcal{L}_v + 0.2*\mathcal{L}_s$.